 Getting around Islay

 Although there are approximately 300 habitants living on Islay, it is quite difficult to get around without a tour of a car.
 Islay car hire is available with approximately 30 cars and two offices (Islay Airport and Bridgend).
-Deliveries to both port is available
+Deliveries to both ports are available

 How to get to Islay